UBC-ORCA/fp4-gemm-accelerator/README.md

       t += W[i][k] * A[k][j]
     F[i][j] += t
 ```
 This `t` term stays in a register, acting a bit like a cache.
-Later, we will transform `t` into `T`, an entire 8 x 8 tile of temporary values, and operate on all of them in parallel with the **hwMAC64** instruction.
+Later, we will transform `t` into `T`, an entire 8 x 8 tile of temporary values, and operate on all of them in parallel with the **hwMAC** instruction.
 The last line, `F[i][j] += t` ensures new results are added to any initial value in the matrix, just like the original algorithm which also added to the initial value of `F`.

 While the **inner product** works well to cache the value of `t`, it can only compute one output element at a time (the dot product).
 For example, suppose we use sub-word SIMD and group eight FP4 values from `W` into `rs1` and eight FP4 values from `A` into `rs2`.
 An inner product between W and A would compute eight multiplications and seven additions; once added to the original value of `F[i][j]`, an 8th addition appears.
 In other words, this inner product computes at most 8 multiply-accumulate operations (MACs).